Alajuela Province: Tourism

 The municipality of Alajuela is also a major tourist attraction.
-In the center of the city is a centuries-old cathedral with a plaza where mangoes regularly fall from the trees.
-Known as "The City of Mangoes," there is a mango festival each June.
+The city's center is a centuries-old cathedral with a plaza where mangoes regularly fall from the trees.
+Known as "The City of Mangoes", there is a mango festival each June.
 Next to the plaza, there is a museum dedicated to folk hero Juan Santamaría.
-This museum is located within the old Alajuela Prison building and as of 1999 encompasses the old city armory, both of which are buildings constructed in the second half of the 19th century.
+This museum is in the old Alajuela Prison building.
+As of 1999, it encompasses the old city armory, both buildings constructed in the second half of the 19th century.
 One wing of that museum revives the history behind the Battle of Santa Rosa between Costa Rica and American filibusterer William Walker in 1856, while other sections feature relics and displays from around the country.
-The museum also portrays the local culture, dedicating a section to local artisans and their works, and public theater events such as plays and lectures.
+The museum also portrays the local culture, dedicating a team to local artisans and their works and public theater events such as plays and lectures.

-In La Garita and La Guacima, west of the municipality of Alajuela, there are many attractions.
+There are many attractions in La Garita and La Guacima, west of the municipality of Alajuela.
 The Rescate Wildlife Rescue Center (formerly Rescate Animal Zoo Ave), established in 1990, is a bird rehabilitation and breeding center where visitors can view and learn about rare birds.
-There is also the Botanical Orchid Garden which houses dozens of species of orchids as well as other plants native to the region.
-The Butterfly Farm in La Guacima is another tourist attraction that also exports butterfly eggs and species to scientists and researchers around the world.
+There is also the Botanical Orchid Garden which houses dozens of species of orchids, as well as other plants native to the region.
+The Butterfly Farm in La Guacima, is another tourist attraction that also exports butterfly eggs and species to scientists and researchers around the world.
 A popular destination on weekends, many Costa Ricans travel to this region to buy stone ornaments and decorative plants.